CARNEY ACADEMY SAFEGUARDING POLICY OVERVIEW

 For members of the staff, make your concerns known to your safeguarding lead.
 If you feel unable to do so, speak to our managing director.

-All Carney Academy employees and freelancers are mindful of their reporting obligations in respect of s
+All Carney Academy employees and freelancers are mindful of their reporting obligations in respect of serious Incident Reporting.
+They are aware of the government guidance on handling safeguarding allegations.

 EMPLOYEE AND FREELANCER SAFEGUARDING RESPONSIBILITIES